vinicius426/SpaguettiAndBeans/README.txt

 Once all of the above applications have been installed successfully and a virtual device has been created and is currently running:

-- open the project path in the explorer (don't open the project folder)
+- open the project folder
 - copy the path from the address bar
 - run the command prompt and type 'cd' (adding a space after the word)
 - paste the address in the command prompt.